vincentcampanaro/resume/README.md

 Welcome to the Resume Downloader!
 This application utilizes Google Apps Script to allow users to request a resume, which is then sent to their email.

+## 🌟 Features

+### 🖥️ Frontend
+- **Responsive Design**: The web application is mobile-responsive and adjusts to different screen sizes.
+- **Dark Mode Toggle**: Users can toggle between light and dark mode themes.
+- **Dynamic Feedback**: Provides immediate feedback based on user actions (e.g., if fields are left empty).
+- **Ripple Animation**: Adds a ripple effect animation when the "Send Resume" button is clicked.
+- **Dynamic Favicon**: The favicon changes based on the user's preferred color scheme (dark mode vs. light mode).

+### ⚙️ Backend (Google Apps Script)
+- **Google Sheets Integration**: Upon form submission, user data (name and email) is stored in a specified Google Sheets spreadsheet.
+- **Email Functionality**: The user receives an email with Vincent Campanaro's resume attached.
+- **Name Parsing**: The script extracts the first name of the user for a personalized email greeting.
+It considers common middle names (e.g., "Jane", "Lee") to ensure the correct extraction of the first name.
+- **Security**: The script checks the origin of the request to prevent unauthorized access.

+## 📁 Files
+- `index.html`: Contains the structure of the web page, including the form and the dark mode toggle.
+- `resume.css`: Contains the styling for the web page.
+It includes styles for both light and dark modes.
+- `config.js`: Contains configuration variables, such as the endpoint for the Google Apps Script.
+- **Google Apps Script**: Contains the server-side logic.
+This script interacts with Google Sheets and Gmail to store user data and send emails.

 ## 🛠️ My Personal Setup

 - **Platforms:** Google Apps Script, Google Sheets, Google Drive (Resume)